Carlyle House: Style

 The home was built in stone in a mid-Georgian style, therefore has the following characteristics:

-It is symmetrical and balanced with halls in the center of each storey, while the left and right side are copies of the other one from top to bottom; The right and left side has two windows, and two chimneys, one in each side of the house.
+It is symmetrical and balanced with halls in the center of each story, while the left and right side are copies of the other one from top to bottom; The right and the left side has two windows, and two chimneys, one on each side of the house.

 It has simple and bold details around the building and doors.

-The front door has arch shape with bold molding and a bold keystone.
+The front door has an arched shape with bold molding and a bold keystone.

 It has quoins at the corner of the building.

 The house has a hipped roof, specifically a bonnet roof, also called reversed gambrel.

-Storeys
+Stories

 The house is composed of a ground floor and two main floors.
 The halls are located in first and second floor, at the center of the house.

 Ground floor

-The kitchen, the servant stairs and the cellars are located on the right side of the ground floor or basement.
+The kitchen, the servant stairs, and the cellars are located on the right side of the ground floor or basement.
 The spinning room is located on the left side of the ground floor.
 It has a back door that connects to the gardens.